AlexMGitHub/KalmanCar/readme.md

 The following sections give some brief background on the Kalman filter itself, as well as discuss how I implemented the filter and how tuning the simulation parameters impacts performance.

+**Note: GitHub Flavored Markdown does not currently support LaTeX equations, please refer instead to readme.pdf contained in this repo.**

 ## Kalman Filter Overview
 The discrete Kalman filter is composed of five equations split into two groups: the time update or "prediction" equations and the measurement update or "correction" equations.
 $$